 Join the CEEC mailing list, or join the EChem seminars listserv to only receive alerts about electrochemical energy related campus seminars.

-CEEC is affiliated with the Columbia University Earth Institute and resides in the Engineering School.
+CEEC is affiliated unit of the Columbia Climate School and resides in the Engineering School.

 Electrochemical Energy